 - Half-Life 2, when you're accompanied by resistance fighters.
 The antlions have something similar, but limited to "heel" and "fetch", in that they are attracted to an item you can throw at targets.
 Unfortunately, there is no "Stay" order.

-- Day of Defeat (World War II themed Half-Life mod) had pre-set communication with one's team — both vocal and Hand Signals supported in player model animations.
+- Day of Defeat (World War II-themed Half-Life mod) has pre-set communication with one's team—both vocal and Hand Signals supported in player model animations.
 What made Sturmbot one of the best bots (once you have waypoints) is that these guys understood every command and acted on them with adjustable probability.